ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 standard (also unlike configparser [#configparser]_), and it is not overly complex (unlike YAML [#yaml]_).
 The TOML format is already in use by the Rust community as part of their
-Cargo package manager [#cargo]_.
+Cargo package manager [#cargo]_ (and in private email stated they have been quite happy with their choice of TOML).
 A more thorough discussion as to why various alternatives were not chosen can be read in the `Other file formats`_ section.

 A top-level ``semantics-version`` key will represent the semantic version that the configuration file targets.
 It will always be set to